Canyoneer/Descente-Canyon-unofficial-coordinates/readme.md

 # App support
 They files should work with almost every app, but not every app handles the large number of points well.
 They do work excellent with Locus Map on Android and probably OruxMaps (and a lot more).
+It is important to also import points with duplicate names (choose "ignore" with Locus), because the names are not unique.
+For example if a canyon has two entry coordinates.

 On Apple devices there is no app that comes even close to Locus or Orux.
 In my opinion Cartograph Pro is the only decent alternative to both Android apps, but is harder to set up and use.
 Maps.me seems to work ok and is probably easier to use.